Mohamad Tony Harjono

-Air Chief Marshall Mohamad Tonny Harjono (born 4 October 1971) is an Indonesian air force officer who became the 24th air force chief of staff, serving since 5 April 2024.
+Air Chief Marshal Mohamad Tonny Harjono (born 4 October 1971) is an Indonesian air force officer who became the 24th air force chief of staff, serving since 5 April 2024.
 He graduated from the air force academy in 1992 and commanded several airbases and regional commands before being entrusted to lead the air force.
 He was a confidant of President Joko Widodo, having served as his aide-de-camp from 2014 until 2016 and military secretary from 2020 until 2022.
 Military observers identified him as part of the Solo Gang, a group of military and police officers whose career rose swiftly after serving in Surakarta, the hometown of Joko Widodo.

 Military career

 Fighter pilot and instructor

 Harjono was born on 4 October 1971 in Jakarta.
 Harjono began his service upon graduating from the air force academy in 1993.
 He started his career as a flight officer in the 3rd squadron, headquartered in the Iswahjudi Air Force Base.
 His career gradually rose in the squadron and consequently became the chief of navigation and chief of personnel.

 Harjono attended the air force's aviator school in 1996 and a course on flying the F-16 Fighting Falcon fighter jet the next year.
 He was assigned to the Adisumarmo Airbase as flight instructor.
 Harjono received certification to flew the KAI KT-1 Woongbi turboprop in 2005 and the Sukhoi Su-27 in 2008.
 He was given the callsign Racoon.

 Harjono graduated from the Air Force Command School in 2002 and returned to the 3rd Squadron as a fighter pilot.
 On 3 July 2003, the squadron was detached by the National Air Defence Command in a standoff against the US Navy F-18 Hornets over Bawean Island.
 Harjono, who was a captain at that time, piloted one of the two F-16s deployed in the standoff.